intel/dwarf-evaluator/CONTRIBUTING.md

 ### License

-<PROJECT NAME> is licensed under the terms in [LICENSE]<link to license file in repo>.
+dwarf-evaluator is licensed under the terms in [LICENSE]<LICENSE>.
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.

 ### Sign your work